More at rubyonrails.org:

 end

-This route would match photos/12 or /photos/long/path/to/12, setting params[:other] to "12" or "long/path/to/12".
-The segments prefixed with a star are called "wildcard segments".
+So the above route would match photos/12 or /photos/long/path/to/12, setting params[:other] to "12" or "long/path/to/12".

 Wildcard segments can occur anywhere in a route.
 For example:

-get 'books/*section/:title', to: 'books#show'
+get "books/*section/:title", to: "books#show"

 would match books/some/section/last-words-a-memoir with params[:section] equals 'some/section', and params[:title] equals 'last-words-a-memoir'.

-get '*a/foo/*b', to: 'test#index'
+get "*a/foo/*b", to: "test#index"

 would match zoo/woo/foo/bar/baz with params[:a] equals 'zoo/woo', and params[:b] equals 'bar/baz'.

-By requesting '/foo/bar.json', your params[:pages] will be equal to 'foo/bar' with the request format of JSON.
-If you want the old 3.0.x behavior back, you could supply format: false like this:
+By requesting '/foo/bar.json', your params[:pages] will be equal to 'foo/bar' with the request format of JSON in params[:format].

-get '*pages', to: 'pages#show', format: false
+get "*pages", to: "pages#show", format: false

 If you want to make the format segment mandatory, so it cannot be omitted, you can supply format: true like this:

-get '*pages', to: 'pages#show', format: true
+get "*pages", to: "pages#show", format: true

-3.12 Redirection
+3.13.
+Redirection

-get '/stories', to: redirect('/articles')
+get "/stories", to: redirect("/articles")

 You can also reuse dynamic segments from the match in the path to redirect to:

-get '/stories/:name', to: redirect('/articles/%{name}')
+get "/stories/:name", to: redirect("/articles/%{name}")

 You can also provide a block to redirect, which receives the symbolized path parameters and the request object:

-get '/stories/:name', to: redirect { |path_params, req| "/articles/#{path_params[:name].pluralize}" }
+get "/stories/:name", to: redirect { |path_params, req| "/articles/#{path_params[:name].pluralize}" }

-get '/stories', to: redirect { |path_params, req| "/articles/#{req.subdomain}" }
+get "/stories", to: redirect { |path_params, req| "/articles/#{req.subdomain}" }

 Please note that default redirection is a 301 "Moved Permanently" redirect.
 Keep in mind that some web browsers or proxy servers will cache this type of redirect, making the old page inaccessible.
 You can use the :status option to change the response status:

-get '/stories/:name', to: redirect('/articles/%{name}', status: 302)
+get "/stories/:name", to: redirect("/articles/%{name}", status: 302)

-In all of these cases, if you don't provide the leading host (http://www.example.com), Rails will take those details from the current request.
+In all of these cases, if you don't provide the host (http://www.example.com), Rails will take those details from the current request.

-3.13 Routing to Rack Applications
+3.14.
+Routing to Rack Applications

-match '/application.js', to: MyRackApp, via: :all
+match "/application.js", to: MyRackApp, via: :all

-Since procs/lambdas are objects that respond to call, you can implement very simple routes (e.g. for health checks) inline:
+Since procs/lambdas are objects that respond to call, you can implement very simple routes (e.g. for health checks) inline, something like: get '/health', to: ->(env) { [204, {}, ['']] }

 If you specify a Rack application as the endpoint for a matcher, remember that the route will be unchanged in the receiving application.
 With the following route your Rack application should expect the route to be /admin:

-match '/admin', to: AdminApp, via: :all
+match "/admin", to: AdminApp, via: :all

 If you would prefer to have your Rack application receive requests at the root path instead, use mount:

-mount AdminApp, at: '/admin'
+mount AdminApp, at: "/admin"

-3.14 Using root
+3.15.
+Using root

 You can specify what Rails should route '/' to with the root method:

-root to: 'pages#main'
+root to: "pages#main"

-root 'pages#main' # shortcut for the above
+root "pages#main" # shortcut for the above

 namespace :admin do